 - Okta resolves the location, proxy type, or ASN for that IP and compares it with the dynamic zone configuration (location, proxy type or ASN) to determine if the request is from within that dynamic zone.

 The following applies when the IP chain of the request contains more than one IP:

 - Okta attempts to identify the client IP where the request originated as described next in Identifying the Originating Client IP.

 In order to identify the originating client IP for the request, the IP chain of the request is considered and compared with all the proxy IPs defined in all the IP zones for that org.

-- If the IP address to the very right of the IP chain is not defined as a proxy, it is marked as the client IP.
+- If the IP address to the very right of the IP chain isn't defined as a proxy, it is marked as the client IP.

-- If the IP address to the very right of the IP chain is a proxy IP, evaluation of the next IP address to the left takes place until an IP that is not a proxy is discovered.
+- If the IP address to the very right of the IP chain is a proxy IP, evaluation of the next IP address to the left takes place until an IP that isn't a proxy is discovered.
 This IP will be marked as the client IP.

 - Once the client IP is determined, the geolocation, proxy type and ASN for that IP is resolved and compared with the configured geolocation, proxy type, and ASN for that zone to verify if they match.
 If a match takes place, the request is considered to be from inside that zone.